SableRaf/movelib/README.md

 ## Known issues & limitations

-* The lib only works with Java 6
+* The lib is 32 bits only (so no Processing 2.1 at the moment)
 * The camera tracking sometimes fail to start properly.
-* The tracking will not work properly if you try to use more than two controllers.
+* The sphere tracking will not work properly if you try to use more than two controllers (see the *Sphere tracking* section above).
 * External cameras are not supported.
-PS Move API only supports the built-in iSight/Facetime cameras on MacOS, so MoveLib has the same limitation. (see [this issue](https://github.com/thp/psmoveapi/issues/68) )
+PS Move API only supports the built-in iSight/Facetime cameras on MacOS, so MoveLib has the same limitation (for updates about that limitation follow [this issue](https://github.com/thp/psmoveapi/issues/68) from the PS Move API repository).

 ## License